HealthML/AntiSplodge/README.md

 `git clone git@github.com:HealthML/AntiSplodge.git`

-Subsequently, run the following pip command from your terminal:
+Subsequently, run the following pip command from your terminal (in the root of cloned directory):

 `pip install .`